createthirdplaces/places-js/README.md

  - All PRs and issues should be created without LLM assistance.
  - Comments on PRs or issues should be created without LLM assistance.
  - Skill files or other files used to support LLM use should not be added.

+ ## Extending Places.js

+ - Places.js prioritizes a minialist feature set.
+Developers are encouraged to create custom implementations of the Places.js component and data store classes.
+[See the documentation](https://createthirdplaces.org/tech/placesjs.html) for more details on methods that can be overwritten.